EmlynC/emlync.github.io/_posts/2015-08-06-install-alfresco-5.0-to-ubuntu-14.04LTS.md

 .. in addition, we install `unzip` so we can unzip the alfresco community package.
 Not in Ubuntu by default.
 We install the dependencies with the `-y` switch to answer 'yes' to all the questions that apt-get throws up at you.
+We add mc3man's apt-repository so that we can get FFmpeg.

 {% highlight bash %}
+sudo add-apt-repository ppa:mc3man/trusty-media
-sudo apt-get -y install tomcat7 postgresql libpostgresql-jdbc-java imagemagick libreoffice unzip
+sudo apt-get -y install tomcat7 postgresql libpostgresql-jdbc-java imagemagick ghostscript libreoffice ffmpeg unzip libjpeg62 libgif4 libart-2.0-2 wget http://archive.canonical.com/ubuntu/pool/partner/s/swftools/swftools_0.9.0-0ubuntu2_amd64.deb && chmod a+x swftools_0.9.0-0ubuntu2_amd64.deb && sudo dpkg -i swftools_0.9.0-0ubuntu2_amd64.deb
 {% endhighlight %}

+### Create a database for Alfresco

+We'll be using PostgreSQL for this install.
+Switch to the postgresql user, create a new database that is owned by user called alfresco.
+I've chosen to set the password as 'alfresco' for the user alfresco, but do feel free to make up something more secure!

+{% highlight bash %}
+sudo su postgres
+psql
+{% endhighlight %}

+In the psql prompt enter:

+{% highlight sql %}
+CREATE ROLE alfresco WITH PASSWORD 'alfresco' LOGIN;
+CREATE DATABASE alfresco WITH OWNER alfresco;
+\q
+{% endhighlight %}

+Change back to the vagrant user

+{% highlight bash %}
+su vagrant
+{% endhighlight %}

+HINT: the default password for user `vagrant` is `vagrant` also.

 ### Get Alfresco 5 and move the web-server components into Tomcat